 On to the preparation!

-Trim your meat
+Trim your brisket

-Trimming is a crucial stage of brisket preparation and one you should do before you do any seasoning or marinading.
+Trimming is a crucial stage of brisket preparation and one you should do before you do any seasoning or marinating.
 The amount of fat that you leave on it will determine how well your meat will cook, and even how it will it taste.

 Learn how to cut brisket in our guide.